 Le Pinet via the Sangle de Fouda Blanc

 This walk is an absolute cracker.
 This is sangle walking for its own sake, and it follows a spectacular line for some 2 km, high amidst les Rocheurs de Fouda Blanc which form the south-east corner of l'Alpe (map).
-Whilst the route has no scrambling to speak of, it is the most exposed described in this guide, and it is strongly recommended that you refrain from sampling its delights until you have gained experience with less extreme sangle paths, such as that traversed by Sangle de Belles Ombres on the east side of l'Alpe, and you are confident in your ability to cope with exposed situations.
+Whilst the route has no scrambling to speak of, it is the most exposed described in this guide, and it is strongly recommended that you refrain from sampling its delights until you have gained experience with less extreme sangle paths, such as that traversed by Sangle de Belles Ombres on the east side of l'Alpe, and that you are confident in your ability to cope with exposed situations.
 Some steep exposed vegetation needs to be crossed, so it is a place to take great care in wet weather.
 It isn't a long day, so you can take your time making the most of the awe-inspiring locations.

 The starting point is les Varvats (1042 m, grid ref.
 UTM 31T 72587 50328) - a small group of houses elevated 250 metres above St. Même, with the advantage of a small parking area for a dozen cars.
 There are splendid views across the cirque towards the Guiers Vif resurgence waterfalls.